 Also of course, our wedding was a really good memory.
 We had a Korean wedding and a Kenyan wedding.
 The Kenyan wedding was actually a western style wedding.
 That’s our best memory.
 We have a lot of good memories. (very happy)

 ABC: Great, so we will wrap up part 1 there.
 I would like to thank you, Lily, for being so open and honest with us.
 I’m sure that the insight from your experience and the advice that you have offered will really help a lot of Blasian couples and people seeking Blasian couple relationships.

-As always, I welcome all thoughts and comments in the comments section below.
-See Part 2 of the interview in this link.
-Also feel free to share your thoughts on this blog post on the Asian Black Couples Forums at this link.
+As always, we welcome all thoughts and comments in the comments section below.
+Also, see Part 2 of the interview in this link.